Braves' Acuna youngest to homer in 1-0 game since 1935

 The last player younger than the 20-year-old Acuna to go deep in a 1-0 game was the Chicago Cubs' Phil Cavarretta against the St. Louis Cardinals on Sept.
-25, 1935, according to MLB.com.
+25, 1935, according to Baseball Reference.
 Cavarretta was 19 years old at the time.

+Acuna's third homer was a long one off Blake Snell in the third inning.
+The rookie adjusted to a low-inside breaking pitch and hit it high into the left-field seats.

+"I was looking for a fastball," Acuna said through a translator.
+"He's got a great fastball and in that situation that's what I was looking for.
+I was just trying to get that pitch and put a good swing on it."

 Sean Newcomb (3-1) allowed two singles in six innings and has thrown 13 scoreless innings over his last two starts for the Braves.
 Atlanta ended a three-game skid and won its sixth consecutive road game, including three consecutive road shutouts.